ParulSKumar/Happy-Countries/README.md

 # Instructions to Run
 Run DataIntegration.ipynb to preprocess and integrate the data.
 The cleaned and integrated data is stored in data.csv.
-[FINAL DATA] Run EDA.ipynb for EDA and visualization
+[FINAL DATA] Run EDA.ipynb for EDA and visualization.
-Run Model.ipynn for model training
-No other specific instructions
+Run Model.ipynb for model training.
+No other specific instructions.